-On September 22, 2012 First Lady Michelle Obama addressed the Congressional Black Caucus at their Phoenix Awards grand gala, and what she had to say will give you a glimpse behind the curtain.
+On September 22, 2012 First Lady Michelle Obama addressed the Congressional Black Caucus at their Phoenix Awards grand gala, and what she had to say will give you a glimpse behind the iron curtain of the far democrat left.
 This excerpt is indicative of the tone of the speech and bears some scrutiny

 But today, while there are no more “whites only” signs keeping us out, no one barring our children from the schoolhouse door, we know that our journey is far, far from finished.
 But –(applause) — yes.
 But in many ways, the path forward for this next generation is far less clear.
 I mean, what exactly do we do about children who are languishing in crumbling schools?
 What about kids growing up in neighborhoods where they don’t have opportunities worthy of their dreams?
 What about the 40 percent of black children who are overweight or obese, or the nearly one in two who are on track to develop diabetes in their lifetimes?

 There has been a lot of media criticism of a secretly-taped comment–recorded by the Obama Campaign–of Mitt Romney saying he “doesn’t care about the 47%.’
 And now The First Lady has honed in on it, talking about only caring for the minority kids in the demographic of the group to which she is speaking.
 The hypocrisy is clear here folks.

 It is not only black children who “languish” in these supposed crumbling schools.
 The obesity problem is not limited to blacks alone.
 The issues are universal to all Americans.